LiveLight is an open source ambient lighting solution for PC. System consists of the controller, LED-strips and software called Ambibox.

-I started developing my own version and after months of designing and testing I was ready to publish my prototype: The LiveLight USB Interface.
+I developed my own light controller as my thesis while studying at a vocational school.
+After months of research, designing and testing, I was ready to publish my prototype: The LiveLight USB Interface.

-Project soon got a lots of interest on forums and related websites.
+The project soon got a lot of interest in forums and related websites.
 The LiveLight Project was born.

 You are now reading projects official page in which you will find all the info you need to build a fully configurable ambient lighting system for your Home Cinema or PC!